TechG3n/aconf/README.md

 - In Grafana web interface, create a data source on your stats database (make sure your user can access the database).
 Click on “Save & test” to check connection.

-- Finally, you can import the dashboards – the `.default` files in `aconf/wh_receiver/grafana`.
+- Finally, you can import the dashboards – the `.JSON` files in `aconf/wh_receiver/grafana`.
 You can do this by selecting, in the Grafana sidebar, `Dashboards -> + Import`.
 Select, one at a time, the three dashboards to import to Grafana.

 ## ***Using aconf without Madmin***